Promenade (shopping centre)

 Promenade, officially Promenade Shopping Centre or Promenade Mall, is a major shopping centre located in Vaughan, Ontario, Canada.
 The mall has over 150 tenants, and is anchored by T&T Supermarket and Imagine Cinemas.
+In late 2024 a second supermarket The Olive Branch opened offering a full selection of kosher food.

 History

 The mall opened in 1986 and became York Region's fourth indoor shopping mall after Hillcrest Mall in Richmond Hill (completed 1974), Upper Canada Mall in Newmarket (completed 1974) and Markville Shopping Centre (completed 1982).
 The mall's first tenants included Sears Canada and Eaton's.

 In February 2016, the mall's owner Cadillac Fairview announced that it had put the Promenade up for sale.
 As of April 20, 2017, Promenade Shopping Centre was purchased by Promenade General Partner Inc., a business formed by the Serruya family and Liberty Development Corporation.
 Centrecorp Management Services Limited, leading property management and real estate services company, has been retained to manage Promenade Shopping Centre.

 In 2017, the mall had one of the last Sears Canada stores when the entire chain went bankrupt, with Sears accounting for 20% of the mall's space.
 Bobby's Liquidation occupied the Sears location from 2019 to 2020.
 The mall owners have submitted an extensive redevelopment plan to the City of Vaughan, including a major renovation, the addition of several condominium towers, and a mixed-use office/hotel skyscraper using the existing parking lots.

-The site will be re-developed by Liberty Developments.
+The site is currently in phase one of being re-developed by Liberty Developments.
 There will be three condo towers called Promenade Park Towers.
 The first two condos will be located at 1 Promenade Circle, Thornhill, consisting of 748 units in the two 30 and 35 storeys tower.